peerapongsm/HUSCII/README.md

-Bob's awesome inventory
-A project by team HUSCII
+Bob's awesome inventory, a project by team HUSCII